Your cart is empty

 This music is psychoacoustically designed to calm your canine and can be used at any time to achieve this purpose.
-Specific applications include:
+To provide pet anxiety relief, specific behavioral tips include:

 Many dogs are very fearful of fireworks.
-The iCalm Fireworks sound card (or Calm Your Canine Companion, Vol. 1 CD) can be a perfect solution, because we usually know when fireworks will occur.
+The iCalm Fireworks sound card (or Calm Your Canine Companion, Vol. 1 CD) can be a perfect pet calming aid because we usually know when fireworks will occur.
 If possible, take your dog to the basement or a room far away from outside sounds.
 You may need a portable audio device (such as the iCalm).
 Put the music on for at least twenty minutes before the fireworks start, then play the CD during the fireworks display.
-It will help calm your dog and mask the unwanted explosive noise.
+It will help provide pet anxiety relief and mask the unwanted explosive noise.

 Excitement with Visitors

 A behavioral professional will have many excellent training techniques regarding visitors coming into the home.
 The good news about this excitement dilemma is that it’s easy to work on before grandma comes over.
 You may want to have practice runs with your friends.
 The key to successful visits is to maintain control over your dog, and one of the best ways to achieve this is to keep him or her calm.
-Calming music can be put on twenty minutes before your guest arrives, and should help you with the obedience behaviors you will want to initiate.
+Play Calming music twenty minutes before your guest arrives.
+This should help you with the obedience behaviors you will want to initiate.
 Sitting and staying are so much easier for your dog when he or she is relaxed.

-Tip: After your dog has learned to be calm when people arrive, an additional Dog’s Ear music CD, Music for the Canine Household, may be perfect for the duration of the visit (iCalm title is Human-Animal Bond).
+Behavioral Tip: After your dog has learned to be calm when people arrive, an additional Dog’s Ear music CD, Music for the Canine Household, may be a perfect pet calming aid for the duration of the visit (iCalm title is Human-Animal Bond).
 The music is upbeat and lovely for background music, and will help keep your animal calm without putting your company to sleep.

 Stressful Times for People

 Life is not without challenges.
 Severe or chronic illness, employment issues, household moves, financial burdens, or the death of a friend or family member (or another pet) can create enormous stress.
-Animals in the household are affected as well.
-We suggest playing any of the Calm Your Canine Companion series (iCalm sound card is CC) as often as you can during these difficult times.
+This affects animals in the household as well.
+We suggest playing any of the Calm Your Canine Companion series (iCalm sound card is CC) as often as you can during these difficult times to provide pet anxiety relief.
 If you are going at a hectic pace, even ten minutes of music therapy can support your animal companion’s well-being.

 Many modern boarding facilities offer some of the familiarity of home — comfy furniture, natural lighting, and play time with other dogs.
-Even kennels that have been in existence for many years may have a sound system, or an area in which a portable audio device can be played safely.
-Ask your boarding professionals to play Calm Your Canine Companion series (iCalm/CC) for your dog while she is in their care.
+Kennels may have a sound system, or an area in which a portable audio device can be played safely.
+Ask your boarding professionals to play Calm Your Canine Companion series (iCalm/CC) for your dog while she is in their care as a pet calming aid.
 By association alone, this will help your dog feel a sense of comfort with the sonic environment, at the very least.